-- 2. Suitability will set out as (Red Amber Green) if there are any issues which are overriding constraints to development eg Access, Transport, Heritage, Biodiversity, Flood Risk.
-Any Red rating will rule a site out for further consideration. - 3.
-A vailability will set out as (Red Amber Green) if there are any issues which are overriding constraints to development in terms of land ownership, restrictive covenants etc. Any Red rating will rule a site out for further consideration.
+2. Suitability will set out as (Red Amber Green) if there are any issues which are overriding constraints to development - eg Access, Transport, Heritage, Biodiversity, Flood Risk.
+Any Red rating will rule a site out for further consideration.

+3. Availability will set out as (Red Amber Green) if there are any issues which are overriding constraints to development in terms of land ownership, restrictive covenants etc. Any Red rating will rule a site out for further consideration.

 - 4. Unique contribution to improve public services and facilities, e.g. public transport (set out as Red Amber Green).
 Any Green rating is considered to be potentially significantly positive at a District wide (or even wider) scale. - 5.
 Unique contribution to enhancing local high quality job opportunities and the aspirations of the Hertfordshire Local Economic Partnership / Hertfordshire EnviroTech Enterprise Zone (set out as Green Amber Red).
 Any Green rating is considered to be potentially significantly positive at a District wide (or even wider) scale. - 6.
 Unique contribution to other infrastructure provision or community benefits (set out as Red Amber Green).
 Any Green rating is considered to be potentially significantly positive at a District wide (or even wider) scale - 7.
 Deliverable / Achievable is there is a reasonable prospect that the development, including all key aspects (including viability) being assessed as part of the overall 'package' proposed, is viable and deliverable (set out as Red Amber Green).
 Any Red rating will rule a site out for further consideration.
-8. An overall evaluation judgement will be recorded (set out as Red Amber Green) as how the site is evaluated for further consideration for development in the Plan." - 1.2 This methodology identified two levels of constraints in the site assessment; - Level 1: Overriding Constrains that would rule out sites as potentially 'suitable'. - Level 2: Constraints that would need specific requirements and mitigations. - 1.3 There are not considered to be any overriding constraints that would make the site unsuitable, or significant specific constraints that require specific requirements and mitigations.
+8. An overall evaluation judgement will be recorded (set out as Red Amber Green) as how the site is evaluated for further consideration for development in the Plan." - 1.3 This methodology identified two levels of constraints in the site assessment; - Level 1: Overriding Constrains that would rule out sites as potentially 'suitable'. - Level 2: Constraints that would need specific requirements and mitigations. - 1.4 The following specific constraints were identified as part of the strategic site evaluations; - Ancient Woodland - 1.5 The specific constraints, requirements and mitigations are also being taken into account as part of the Masterplanning processs, including the mitigation of impacts on the Ancient Woodland.

-What evidence is there to demonstrate that the broad location is capable of delivering 365 dwellings?
+What evidence is there to demonstrate that the proposed broad location is capable of delivering 1,100 dwellings?

 2.1 The primary evidence is set out in Annex 1 of the draft Local Plan at page 98.
 This sets out all of the Broad Location area and Base Capacity Calculations in Hectares.
-For West of Chiswell Green this sets out;
+For North St Albans this sets out;

-Broad Location (BL) BL Wider Area (Ha) (Purple on Policies Map) Broad Location Non- Green Belt Area (Ha) i.e. Area to be removed from GB 60/40 resi / non-resi split on BL Wider Area 60/40 resi / non-resi split on non-GB Area New Educati on Site in GB up to (Ha) Net developable area when education sites are in Green Belt - 80% of Non- Green Belt area SADC net developa ble area for capacity calculatio ns x 40 dwellings per hectare = Land West of Chiswell Green 15.2 15.2 9.1/6.1 9.1/6.1 9.1x40= 365
+Broad Location (BL) BL Wider Area (Ha) (Purple on Policies Map) Broad Location Non- Green Belt Area (Ha) i.e. Area to be removed from GB 60/40 resi / non-resi split on BL Wider Area 60/40 resi / non-resi split on non-GB Area New Educati on Site in GB up to (Ha) Net developable area when education sites are in Green Belt - 80% of Non- Green Belt area SADC net developa ble area for capacity calculatio ns x 40 dwellings per hectare = North St Albans 46.7 46.7 28/18.7 28/18.7 28x40 = 1120

 2.2 In this instance, 60% of the area to be removed from the GB is used as a basis for the capacity.
 There is the accompanying assumption that 40% of the area to be removed from the Green Belt is infrastructure and open space.
-The reasoning for this has been set out as Strategic Local Plan Background Note: Residential Density October 2014 (HOU 015);
+The reasoning for this has been set out as Strategic Local Plan Background Note: Residential Density October 2014 (HOU 15);